Frequently Asked Questions

 What is the purpose and function of the Fund?

-The Ship-source Oil Pollution Fund (the Fund) is available to compensate victims of oil pollution damage caused by any type of oil, from any type of ship or boat, anywhere in Canadian waters.
-The Fund is a special purpose account in the accounts of Canada, established under Part 7 of the Marine Liability Act (the MLA).
+The Fund is a specified purpose account in the accounts of Canada, established under the Marine Liability Act (the MLA).

 What was the original funding mechanism for the Fund and how is the Fund currently maintained?